 My favorite part of this plan.

-So the plan focues on 10 key industries, which I believe will not only generate profits, but also greater social and enviromental return in the future. ( The 10 Industries: dvanced information technology; automated machine tools and robotics; aerospace and aeronautical equipment; ocean engineering equipment and high-tech shipping; modern rail transport equipment; energy saving and new energy vehicles; power equipment; new materials; medicine and medical devices; and agricultural equipment).
+So the plan focues on 10 key industries, which I believe will not only generate profits, but also greater social and enviromental return in the future. ( The 10 Industries: advanced information technology; automated machine tools and robotics; aerospace and aeronautical equipment; ocean engineering equipment and high-tech shipping; modern rail transport equipment; energy saving and new energy vehicles; power equipment; new materials; medicine and medical devices; and agricultural equipment).
 I have to give BIG credit to China for its recent Green development and effort to combat climate change and address the health and environmental impact of China’s industrialization.

 Will it be achieved?